top of page

 The beach of Progreso

-One of the first things you notice on the beach are the seagulls.
+One of the first things I noticed on the beach are the seagulls.
 In Progreso, they often soar above the shore or gather near the pier, drawn by fishing boats and beachgoers.
 If you throw them a few breadcrumbs, you'll quickly make a lot of new friends.

 Seagulls